The Bankrate promise

-To start saving for your future rental, go ahead and research rent costs in your area.
+To start saving for your future rental, research rent costs in your area.
 As a general rule, you don’t want your rent to cost any more than 30 percent of your monthly take-home pay.
-Once you’ve determined what your rent will be, add another 30 percent to that cost to account for living expenses.
+Once you’ve determined what your rent will be, add another 30 percent to that to account for living expenses.
 This will include things like:

 - Renter’s insurance

 You should also see whether the rental units you’re considering will require a deposit.
 Many landlords ask for security deposits and first and last months’ rent.
 There may also be a pet deposit, if you’re bringing a furry friend.
 There are also moving costs to consider: packing materials, moving truck rentals or moving company fees.

 Use a spreadsheet to tally up all these expenses and determine: